Legal

 • Encryption.
 TLS 1.2+ in transit; AES-256 at rest for the production database, file storage, and signing keys

 • Key management.
-Per-clinic signing keys isolated in AWS KMS; access is gated by IAM and audited
+Per-issuer signing keys isolated in AWS KMS; access gated by IAM

 • Access control.
-Role-based access on production systems; quarterly access review; MFA required for engineering team sign-in; least-privilege defaults
+Role-based access on production systems; MFA required for engineering team sign-in; least-privilege defaults

 • Network security.
-Production runs in VPC subnets with no public ingress to data planes; egress through audited NAT
+Production runs in private VPC subnets with no public ingress to data planes

 • Backup and recovery.
-Encrypted, point-in-time backups retained 30 days; tested recovery procedures
+Encrypted, point-in-time backups retained 7 days

-Petra may update the TOMs over time; updates will not materially reduce the level of security.
+Petra may update the TOMs over time as the security program matures; updates will not materially reduce the level of security.

 6. Subprocessors and network participants

 The Clinic provides general authorization for Petra to engage subprocessors.
-Petra’s current subprocessors are listed in the Privacy Policy (Section 4) and include AWS, Vercel, WorkOS, Amazon SES, and Google Analytics (consented-only).
+Petra’s current subprocessors are listed in the Privacy Policy (Section 4) and include AWS (including Amazon Cognito), Amazon SES, and Google Analytics (consented-only).
 Petra:

 • Imposes data-protection obligations equivalent to those in this DPA on each subprocessor by written contract